-WES applicants may be accommodated on an individual basis, based on indentified needs.
-This is addressed in the memorandum of understanding.
+WES applicants may be accommodated on an individual basis, based on identified needs.

 The agreement signed with the CBRC stipulates that the CBRC will accommodate applicants with special needs.

 - c) If your organization relies on a third party to conduct credential assessments: - i.
 Explain how the third party determines the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.